Mikaelfk/KAD/backend/README.md

 ## API Documentation

 The API documentation is made to be displayed with Mkdocs.
 All pages are contained within [`docs/`](docs/), and the configuration is found in [`mkdocs.yml`](mkdocs.yml)

+A live version of the documentation can be found on [GitLab Pages](https://bachelor_group9_2022.gitlab.io/kvalitetssikring-av-digitisering/docs/)

+### Local viewing

 It can be dynamically served with:
 ```